This is the WordPress website of author Deal Rasmussen. There are over a dozen faces pictured in the rocks, above.

 BOOK DESCRIPTION, INVERSE ATOMISM: describing the simple in terms of the complex (2017)

-This book can be understood in comparison with the latest theories in mathematics, where numbers are defined by their relationships with other numbers rather than being what they are in their own right, absent those relationships.
-The mathematicians claim that science, being about physical objects rather than abstractions like numbers, has nothing like it.
-But this book makes the case that science still has a different yet comparable approach.
-Science describes simple objects as having complex qualities, such as describing molecules as being in equilibrium with other molecules (and an equilibrium, like numbers, is about the logic of relationships).
+This book can be understood in terms of latest theories in mathematics, where numbers are defined by their relationships with other numbers rather than being what they are in their own right, absolutely, regardless of anything else.
+The mathematicians claim that science, being about physical objects rather than pure mathematical logic, has nothing like it.
+But this book makes the case that science does have a different yet comparable approach.
+It describes simple events in terms of complex qualities, such as describing molecules as being in equilibria (and the equilibria, like numbers, do have a logic to what they “are,” even though the equilibria, unlike numbers, are physical).

-The book shows how science routinely describes events in this manner—it is a different way to see the “scientific method”—so that what a thing even “is” in science depends on how it fits logically with others, not just depend on its physical traits.
+The book shows how science routinely describes events in this manner—it is a different way to see the “scientific method”—so that what a thing even “is” in science depends on how it relates with others, not just depend on its physical traits.
 (A molecule is not just a thing but “a thing in equilibrium”).
-The argument is that science doesn’t so much define objects by their relationships (as in math) as it describes them in terms of expansive qualities (such as equilibria) which, like numbers, have a logic to what they are.
+That might at first seem like a trivial point.
+But once it is acknowledged, then the implications for how we view science, truth, absolutes, and other philosophical issues is profound, as is explored in the book.

 BOOK DESCRIPTION, THE ENERGYISTS (2014)